yitzhakbg/AnkiBridge/README.md

-Play with Plandex to generate code for multi-user Ankiutilities
+Play with Plandex to generate code for multi-user Anki utilities